masc-ucsc/livehd/docs/projects.md

 Main features:

-* Reimplement the DAC synthesis in LGraph
+* Reimplement the DAC synthesis in Lgraph
 * Re-run anubis to get data

 ## OpenWare

-We need a set of set of implementations with different trade-offs for each basic LGraph gate.
+We need a set of set of implementations with different trade-offs for each basic Lgraph gate.
 The implementations could optimize for FPGA and ASIC.

 Dependence: none

 Main features:

-* Custom implementations for all the LGraph cells: reductions, add/sub, mult, shift, barrel shifter...
+* Custom implementations for all the Lgraph cells: reductions, add/sub, mult, shift, barrel shifter...
 * The OpenWare library is built in Pyrope, with efficient verilog generated
 * Benchmark the OpenWare against FPGA and ASIC default (designWare) targets
 * Specific target implementations for FPGA (Xilinx) and ASIC (generic)